We are back, ladies and gentlemen, as you have come to depend on and count on El Rushbo here behind the golden EIB microphone, 800-282-2882.

 He's the highest paid player.

-That because Joe Flacco lives in Maryland, he doesn't have the most money.
+But there's an interesting story here from Americans for Tax Reform, that because Joe Flacco lives in Maryland, he doesn't have the most money.

-And so what Americans for tax reform did was compare what Flacco would keep if he lived in a no income tax state, such as Texas.
+And so what Americans for Tax Reform did was compare what Flacco would keep if he lived in a no-income tax state, such as Texas.

 He could play for the Houston Texans or the Dallas Cowboys.